Ruqsana Begum: Awards and recognition

 In May 2012, Begum was shortlisted for the Muslim Women's Sport Foundation (MWSF) Ambassador Awards for the United Kingdom Sportswoman of the Year award held at Wembley Stadium.

 In January 2012, she was named in the British Bangladeshi Power 100 for her work in education, culture and sports.
 In February 2012, she won a special achievement award at the Canary Wharf Sports Awards.

 In September 2013, Begum was awarded Sports Personality of the Year at the Asian Achievers Awards.
 In March 2017, she was awarded the UK Sport Inspirational Performance of the Year award at the Lycamobile British Ethnic Diversity Sports Awards (BEDSAs) held at the London Hilton on Park Lane.

 In October 2016, Begum was named one of the "Young British Muslim Millennials Changing The World" by The Asian Today.

 Born Fighter, the book Begum wrote with Sarah Shepherd about becoming a Muay Thai world champion, was shortlisted for the 2020 William Hill Sports Book of the Year.

+In March 2023, Ruqsana beat Tanjila in Dhaka, Bangladesh for the WBU Female Intercontinental Championship.

 Personal life

 Begum suffers from chronic fatigue syndrome, also known as myalgic encephalomyelitis (ME).
 Begum has had to adapt her training to accommodate her condition with a strict diet and training regime.

 In 2006, at the age of 22, Begum's parents arranged her marriage to Sayed Chowdhury, a banker from Barking.
 She moved in with her husband and his parents.
 Her father-in-law was on dialysis and Begum had to juggle healthcare with household duties and her career as an unqualified architect.
 Eight months later, after collapsing one morning, she spent two days in hospital and was later diagnosed as suffering from severe panic attacks.
-She moved back home to her parents’ house and spent months in bed recuperating In 2008, her husband filed for divorce.
-She has since moved into her own flat in Gants Hill, Ilford, but still spends half the week with her parents, who live nearby.
+She moved back home to her parents' house and spent months in bed recuperating.
+In 2008, her husband filed for divorce.

-In March 2012, Begum met Queen Elizabeth II at Walthamstow Town Hall, during the Queen's Diamond Jubilee tour of the UK.
+In March 2012, Begum met Queen Elizabeth II at Walthamstow Town Hall, during the Queen's Diamond Jubilee tour of the UK where the Queen awarded Ruqsana an "Achievement Award for Breaking Down Barriers".
 She was selected to be an Olympic torchbearer in recognition of her sporting achievements and community work, helping young people to engage in sports and giving them a focus in life in the East London community.
 On 21 July 2012, she carried the Olympic Torch in Greenwich, London.

 In 2017, Begum went on a pilgrimage to Mecca, Saudi Arabia.